What is the Center City Master Plan (CCMP)?

-The CCMP was originally adopted in 2002.
+The previous CCMP was adopted in 2003.
 Since that time many important development projects, political and market changes, budget issues and other significant events have impacted the Center City.
-The proposed update of the CCMP provides an opportunity to engage the public and downtown stakeholders in an important discussion about our city’s future and to revitalize community interest in a critical effort to create a new vision for downtown Rochester.
-View the original Center City Master Plan.
+The updated CCMP is an opportunity to engage the public and downtown stakeholders in an important discussion about our city’s future and to revitalize community interest in a critical effort to create a new vision for downtown Rochester.
+View the 2003 Center City Master Plan.

 What boundaries define the Center City Master Plan?